 Target bank Target keyer Target data M/E-1 M/E-2 M/E-3 Keys 1 to 4 Wipe settings in the independent key transition control block.
-It is not, however, possible to copy or PGM/PST Downstream keys 1 to 4 downstream keyer.
+It is not, however, possible to copy or PGM/PST Downstream keys 1 to 4 swap wipe settings to or from an external downstream keyer.